 Both account types have qualities that make them good options for you to consider, but a TFSA would be far better for investors who want to maximize their investment returns due to the tax advantages and flexibility that come with the account.

-Suppose that you have far more money to invest but that would mean exceeding the contribution limits.
+Suppose you have far more money to invest, but that would exceed the contribution limits.
 In that case, you can always consider investing that money in a personal investment account after maxing out your TFSA contribution limit.

-You can learn more about the trading platform to explore all the possibilities that come with the online broker by checking out my Wealthsimple Trade review.
+You can learn more about the trading platform and explore all the possibilities with the online broker by checking out my Wealthsimple Trade review.